airbytehq/airbyte/docs/contributing-to-airbyte/building-new-connector/README.md

 1. Implement & Package your connector in an Airbyte Protocol compliant Docker image
 2. Add integration tests for your connector.
 At a minimum, all connectors must pass [Airbyte's standard test suite](testing-connectors.md), but you can also add your own tests.
-3. Add the appropriate Gradle tasks to build the image within the Airbyte monorepo and CI
+3. Document how to build & test your connector

 Each requirement has a subsection below.